 - Non-resident foreigners may not hold S corporation shares.

 - Outside of the tax laws, S corporations often impose a stockholders' agreement that narrows individuals options when it comes to selling their shares.
 Typically, these agreements include a right of first refusal, meaning that current stockholders can purchase the shares under the same agreement offered to an unrelated purchaser.

 - Stockholders' agreements of S corporation typically designate a price at which shares can be transferred between shareholders.
 Usually included in an agreement is a phrase stating that sales of shares cannot lead to an annulment of the S corporation's tax benefits.

 If you need help with corporate stock transfer agreements, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top five percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, or Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, or Airbnb.